-And I’ve done a great job of including myself in our family portraits and lifestyle shots the past couple years since then … but I neglected to make a point of capturing family members outside our home as well.
-Now, as my mother sits in the ICU in critical condition for her fourth week, I am searching my photos trying to find the tiny handful of images I have of my kids with their nana over the past couple years.
+And I’ve done a great job of including myself in our family portraits and lifestyle shots the past couple years since then … but I neglected to make a point of capturing beloved family members outside our home as well.
+Now, as my mama has been in the ICU in critical condition for many months and may not make it through, I am searching my photos trying to find the tiny handful of images I have of my kids with their nana over the past couple years.
+And I have even fewer of my babies with my daddy, who is suffering from late stage Parkinson’s disease.
 As photographers we should never forget how important photographs are!

 Posted on March 13, 2013